stanton26/AppDefense/labs/horizon-lab.md

 11. Select **WorkloadDatastore** and click **next**
 12. Select the network you created in privious LAB **Horizon#-LN**
 13. Click **next** and **finish**
-14. Right click on the VM and convert it to a Template

 ## Create Horizon Server VM